LucasIsasmendi/sdg/README.md

 - If you found some issue or you would like to add more information or a new source, you can create a [new issue](https://github.com/kuizen-org/knowledge-base/issues/new), github will handle the process, so you will need to have a github account.
 - If you want to start a new dialogue, talk about a topic that is not covered, you can [start a discussion](https://github.com/kuizen-org/knowledge-base/discussions).
 Same as before, you will need a github account.
 - If you want to support us with money, we accept [Brave Rewards Creators](https://brave.com/brave-rewards/).
 Basically, you install Brave as a default browser, start to use it, collect some BAT tokens, and send us a TIP.
 So easy!! 🤓

+## Use Recommendations
+For Searching:
+- Start by searching ✅ (done) and ✔️ (partially done)
+- You can check our current readings with 👁️‍🗨️
+- 👉 for what is next next

 ## Emoji Guide
 ### About Actions